aws-samples/cfn101-workshop/content/basics/operations/troubleshooting-provisioning-errors/index.md

 ### Cleanup
 Choose to follow cleanup steps shown next to clean up resources you created with this lab:
-1. Choose the stack you have created on this lab, for example `troubleshoot-provisioning-errors-workshop`.
+1. Choose the stack you have created on this lab, for example `cfn-workshop-troubleshooting-provisioning-errors`.
 2. Choose **Delete** to delete the stack, and then choose **Delete stack** to confirm.

 ---